buddhika159/Pinterest-celebrity-face-recognition/README.md

 ## Dataset Content:

-This images has been collected from Pinterest and cropped.
-There are 105 celebrities and 17534 faces
+These images are collected from Pinterest and cropped.
+There are 17534 faces of 105 celebrities.

 #### Dataset Link: https://www.kaggle.com/hereisburak/pins-face-recognition

 ## Prerequisites:

-Below libraries are needed to execute the Python code
+Below libraries are needed to execute this Python code.

 - Python 3.9
 - Tensorflow 2.8.0